deepskies/DeepBench/paper.md

     \item needs simple data that can be used for benchmarking and for education
 \end{enumerate}

- \texttt{DeepBench} was designed and written with three key goals in mind: 1) ease of use, 2) diagnostics for model design, and 3) model benchmarking and testing.

-The astronomy community at large is experiencing a lack of benchmark datasets tailored toward the types of computer vision problems specific to astronomy.

 ## Related Work

 Benchmarking and dataset generation is heavily used in the field of Machine Learning.
 MNIST, CIFAR, Imagenet
 lenstronomy